pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 50-53

 Don't like cell data?
-You could also add the NumPy array to the point data of a :class:`pyvista.UniformGrid`.
+You could also add the NumPy array to the point data of a :class:`pyvista.ImageData`.
 Take note of the subtle difference when setting the grid dimensions upon initialization.

 ..
 GENERATED FROM PYTHON SOURCE LINES 53-60